-"E. The Opposer cannot use the instant Opposition to remedy its failure to register and acquire the rights accorded by law.

-"35.
-The Opposer's theory is that since it has alleged prior use, it owns the 'EAGLE CEMENT' mark and has the right to oppose the Respondent's application/s.
+- "E. The Opposer cannot use the instant Opposition to remedy its failure to register and acquire the rights accorded by law. - "35.
+The Opposer's theory is that since it has alleged prior use, it owns the 'EAGLE CEMENT' mark and has the right to cause the cancellation of the Respondent's application/s.
 However, it did not even consider registering such mark under the law to protect its claim of exclusivity.
-It belatedly does so now using this Opposition to unilaterally accord itself with the protective rights under the law, as if it were registered.
+It belatedly does so now using this Opposition to unilaterally accord itself with the protective rights under the law, as if it were registered. - "36.

-"36.
 On the other hand, the Respondent, in good faith, followed the procedure in R.A.
 8293 and was lawfully granted registration for its 'EAGLE CEMENT & DEVICE' and has pursued the same process for its other marks.
-It is obvious who should be afforded protection under the law.
+It is obvious who should be afforded protection under the law. - "37.

-"37.
 This Honorable Office by accepting the Opposer's theory will reward inaction to the prejudice of those who complied with the law.
 More importantly, it will degrade faith in the system of trademark registration and render the entire registration process useless.
-As discussed elsewhere, it bears emphasizing that it took the Opposer almost two (2) years from the Petitioner's registration before it showed any interest in the mark by filing its Petition for Cancellation (docketed as IPC No. 4-2010-00156 also pending before this Honorable Bureau).
+As discussed elsewhere, it bears emphasizing that it took the Opposer almost two (2) years from the Registrant's registration before it showed any interest in the mark by filing its Petition for Cancellation.
 It should not escape the attention of this Honorable Bureau that for a total of thirteen (13) years that passed since the Opposer's abandonment of its prior application in 1997, it has made no attempt to file and complete its registration.
 The glaring fact that the Opposer slept on its alleged rights over the mark cannot just be sidestepped.